-For the period of January 1 to Decer Company Name: Address: mber 31 of List any other company name used to issue Long-Term Care policies in Washington: Washington have fulfilled the req agents involved in the transaction of each long-term care policy we is uirements of RCW 48.83.130.
-I certify that to the best of my knowledge tions that involved the participation of a licensee who was not in comp ge, we did Return Certification Form to: Licensing and Education Office of Insurance Comm P.O.
-Box 40257 Olympia WA 98504-0257 missioner Signature of Officer: Date: Name and Title of Officer: Prepared By: Phone: E-mail:
+For the period of January 1 to December 31 of Company Name: Address: List any other company name used to issue Long-Term Care policies in Washington: I hereby certify that all appointed agents involved in the transaction of each long-term care policy we issue in Washington have fulfilled the requirements of RCW 48.83.130.
+I certify that to the best of my knowledge, we not accept or process any applications that involved the participation of a licensee who was not in compliance RCW 48.83.130.
+Return Certification Form to: Licensing and Education Office of Insurance Comm P.O.
+Box 40257 Olympia WA 98504-0257 missioner Signature of Officer: Date: Prepared By: Phone: E-mail: